How to Choose a Mattress

 Regardless of if you buy your mattress online or in person, we implore you to take advantage of sleep trials.
 Sleep trials are extended periods where you take a mattress home and can use it as normal.
 Even if you buy your mattress in a store, laying on the bed for ten minutes isn’t the equivalent of sleeping on a bed for months or years.

-The average sleep trial lasts between 30 to 365 nights, but we recommend looking for sleep trials that are at least 60 to 100 days so you have adequate time to break in your new bed.
+The average sleep trial lasts between 30 to 365 nights, but we recommend looking for sleep trials that are at least 60 to 100 days so you have adequate time to break in your new bed and test a mattress.
 If you decide the mattress just isn’t right for you after sleeping on it for several weeks or months, brands usually have a straightforward return policy and provide you with a full refund.

 A sleep trial is especially useful if you’re getting an entirely new type of mattress or mattress firmness.
 This way, if you have any uncertainty about your purchase, you can get a proper feel for the bed and decide whether you like it or not.